SpyC0der77/ipados-cursor-nextjs/README.md

 Works in all modern browsers that support CSS transforms and the Pointer Events API.

+## Credits

+This implementation was inspired by and incorporates logic from [ipad-cursor](https://github.com/CatsJuice/ipad-cursor) by CatsJuice.

+You can see their original implementation demo at [https://cursor.oooo.so/](https://cursor.oooo.so/)

 ## License

 MIT

-## Credits

-Inspired by the iPadOS cursor interaction design.